boku7/boku7.github.io/_posts/2021-07-12-ArtOfDeviceCodePhish.md

 ```

 Valid options for the `-mailFolder` arguments are:
-+ AllItems: Returns emails from all mail folders
++ `AllItems`: Returns emails from all mail folders
-+ inbox: Returns emails in the inbox
++ `inbox`: Returns emails in the inbox
-+ archive: Returns emails the user has archived
++ `archive`: Returns emails the user has archived
-+ deleteditems: Returns emails the user has deleted
++ `deleteditems`: Returns emails the user has deleted
-+ drafts: Returns draft emails
++ `drafts`: Returns draft emails
-+ recoverableitemsdeletions: Returns emails that the user has deleted in their trash
++ `recoverableitemsdeletions`: Returns emails that the user has deleted in their trash
-+ sentitems: Returns emails the user sent
++ `sentitems`: Returns emails the user sent

 ** Warning!
 If you do not use the `-top <#>` flag to limit the number of emails you want to return, then you will return all the users emails.
 This will be done over multiple requests to the MS Graph API. **